Don’t Get Caught Out By Leaflet Distribution Scams

 How To Avoid FIVE Leaflet Distribution Rip-Offs!

 Beware of unscrupulous distribution companies who offer nothing except an exceptionally low price.
-It takes about 7 – 8 hours to deliver to 1000 homes on average.
-An adult worker (aged 22 or above) must therefore get paid approximately £39.00 upwards per 1000 to be above the national living wage of £7.83 per hour (valid from 1st April 2018).
-If you are being charged less than around £55 to £63 (+ VAT) for “solus” (i.e. only one leaflet) delivery, that is undertaken by adult distributors, it probably infers that either your leaflets will be dumped or illegally low wages are being paid.
-Don’t forget that every business will have many costs in addition to wage costs that they need to cover in the price they charge you including back office staff, warehousing, transport, and GPS tracking costs.
-They will also need to make a profit on the work!
+It takes about 7 hours to deliver to 1000 homes on average.
+An adult worker (aged 23 or above) must therefore get paid approximately £60 per 1000 to be at the national minimum wage of £8.91 per hour (valid from 1st April 2021).
+If you are being charged much less than around £100 (+ VAT) for a Solus (one leaflet only) delivery drop, that is undertaken by adult distributors, it probably infers that either your leaflets will be dumped or illegally low wages are being paid.
+Don’t forget that every business has other associated cost in addition to distributor wages that they need to cover in the price they charge you including back office staff, warehousing, transport, and GPS tracking costs.
+They will also need to make a small profit on the work!
 Remember: if it looks too good to be true it will almost certainly be some sort of rip-off.
 Can you really afford to lose your hard earned money on such an unethical scam?